-\paragraph{On-Device LLMs.} Google's Gemini Nano \cite{gemini_nano} and Apple's Apple Intelligence \cite{appleintelligence} have been integrated to Android OS and iOS devices, respectively.
-MLC-LLM \cite{mlc-llm} and llama.cpp \citep{llama_cpp} efficiently deploy various LLM on devices.
-PowerInfer \cite{powerinfer} and PowerInfer-2 \cite{powerinfer2} optimize on-device LLM inference speed by leveraging sparsity in model activations. \disco{} acts as a middle layer to schedule and migrate response generation between servers and devices.
+\paragraph{On-Device LLMs.} Google's Gemini Nano \cite{gemini_nano} and Apple's Apple Intelligence \cite{appleintelligence} have been integrated into Android OS and iOS devices, respectively.
+MLC-LLM \cite{mlc-llm} and llama.cpp \citep{llama_cpp} efficiently deploy various LLMs on devices.
+PowerInfer \cite{powerinfer} and PowerInfer-2 \cite{powerinfer2} optimize on-device LLM inference by leveraging sparsity in model activations. \disco{} acts as a middle layer to schedule and migrate response generation between servers and devices.